-The System Operator Internal Allowed Revenue (SOIAR) term is derived from the formula set out in Special Condition 4.1 (System Operator Internal Revenue Restriction) of the Electricity Transmission Licence.
-The ESO must use best endeavours to ensure that the revenue collected from Balancing Services Activity associated with internal costs does not exceed SO Internal Allowed Revenue.
-The value of SOIAR ${\rm t}$ is calculated through the annual iteration of the ESO Price Control Financial Model and is specified in a direction given by the Authority by 30 November in each Relevant Year.
+The System Operator Internal Allowed Revenue (SOIAR) term is derived from the formula set out in set out in Special Condition 4.1 (System Operator Internal Revenue Restriction) of the Electricity Transmission Licence.
+The value of SOIAR_t is calculated through the annual iteration of the ESO Price Control Financial Model and is specified in a direction given by the Authority by 30 November in each Relevant Year.